 Yang is the warming energy which drives blood flow and works as a catalyst for ovulation and implantation.
 The second half of the menstrual cycle, also known as the luteal phase is recognised as the yang phase.
 What this means is that – during this phase, progesterone is produced which causes the body temperature to rise, this creates the best condition for implantation of fertilized embryo.
 So when the body temperature fails to rise a cold uterus will be present.

-One of the most common patterns that is noticed with women who are expericing unexplained infertility or misscarriages is the Kidney Yang deficiency.
+One of the most common patterns that is noticed with women who are experiencing unexplained infertility or miscarriages is the Kidney Yang deficiency.
 Kidney Yang deficiency is associated with progesterone levels.